 Recently we were invited to try some coastal food at a restaurant in Cuenca called El Sabor De Las Costeñitas (roughly translated – “The flavor of the dear coastal women.”)
-Visit their website and on Facebook.

 We love seafood and there is a lot of it eaten on the coast so we were excited to sample some of it.

 Ecuador’s Traditional Coastal Food – in Cuenca